A conversation with Professor Paul Matthews by Roxy Zhang

 Roxy: Why did you go for the Alzheimer’s multi-omics atlas?

 Paul: I am very concerned about the way in which science is done right now, there is a lack of sharing of data and methods.
-Lack of interpretability for human studies data from different groups cause gaps in current literature, and this is at least partially attributed to the fact that human materials isn’t shared.
+Lack of interpretability for human studies data from different groups cause gaps in current literature, and this is at least partially attributed to the fact that human materials aren’t shared.
 In modern day academia, it is critical to follow the development of technologies and to be conscious of the power of new methodologies.
 If one were to be too invested in any one method, there is the risk of taking a skewed view; the classic wise man and the elephant problem.

 The Multi-‘Omics Atlas Project aims to challenge this problem by understanding biology across all ways.
 This involves working with the brain bank to characterize fully all regions of the brain, not only the intracranial cortex, and mapping the spatial and temporal trajectory of disease development.
 The project is keen to investigate how environment and lifestyle tip people from being genetically susceptible to developing their own diseases.

 Further, the Alzheimer’s multi-omics atlas, joining forces with the broad institute champions the idea of developing an open data platform.
 Everything we publish, others can reproduce or find new results and use our results to aid interpretations.
-In additionally, our team has developed a pipeline for snRNA-seq, allowing anyone to repeat the analysis with same or different materials, the custom modifiable parameters also allow for versatility in terms of research design.
+In addition, our team has developed a pipeline for snRNA-seq, allowing anyone to repeat the analysis with the same or different materials, the custom modifiable parameters also allow for versatility in terms of research design.
 This promotes sharing of our data and the transparency would allow other groups to develop their own with identical material.
 Hopefully, this could advance the scientific understanding behind the aetiology of Alzheimer’s disease.